multiversx/mx-docs/docs/protocol/delegation-manager.md

 * `unJailNodes`

-# Creating a new Delegation Contract
+# Creating a new delegation contract

+A new delegation contract can be instantiated by issuing a request to the Delegation Manager using a transaction of the following form:
 ```
 NewDelegationContractTransaction {
     Sender: <account address of the node operator>